Agentic translation

 In agentic systems, AI doesn't just generate text.
 AI actually decides what to do next in a workflow.

-But translation workflows remained basically hard-coded.
+But translation workflows remained basically hard-coded in the 2010s.
 Either every new machine translation went to manual check and fix, or nothing did.
 Either slow and expensive, or trash quality.

-In an agentic translation, AI decides when to trigger automatic post-editing, when to trigger human intervention, or when to retry with a different prompt or engine.
+Now with agentic translation, AI like ModelFront decides when to trigger automatic post-editing, and, most importantly, when to trigger human intervention.

 Working inside a TMS, it uses quality prediction to route each segment to the best path, whether automatic post‑editing or manual human post-editing, instead of hard‑coding the same path for every new segment in a file or project.

 Agentic systems make sense and are already creating significant value in the real world.
-In translation, ModelFront is used to route billions of characters of text.
+In translation, ModelFront is used to route billions of tokens.

 Join the mission